juan-carlos-trimino/Docker-Images/Docker.md

 # [Docker Compose](https://docs.docker.com/compose/compose-file/)
 ## Notes
 1. Docker Compose works with services and applications.
 An application is a single unit composed of one or more services; services are deployed as containers at runtime.
 Docker Compose is used to define all of the resources of an application -- services, networks, volumes, etc. -- and the dependencies among them.
 Since a container is a single instance of an image, a service is a template to run a container from an image with a known configuration.
 By using services, an application can scale up or down the number of containers running from the same image and using the same configuration as a single unit.
 Services are used in Docker Compose and with a cluster of Docker Engines running in Docker Swarm; services are not used in a standalone Docker Engine.
-2. Since Docker Compose **`doesn't guarantee the order in which containers are created`**, start-up dependencies among services have to be captured in the service definition with the depends_on attribute.
+2. Since Docker Compose **`doesn't guarantee the order in which containers are created`**, start-up dependencies among services have to be captured in the service definition with the `depends_on` attribute.
 Capturing dependencies with this attribute is acceptable for a distributed application running on a single machine, but it doesn't scale.
-When running on a cluster, an orchestrator is required to manage distributing the workload.
+When running on a cluster, an orchestrator is required to manage distributing the workload.<br>
-   Note:
+   Note:<br>
     Capturing dependencies like this is fine for running distributed applications on a single machine, but **`it doesn't scale`**.
 When you're running in a cluster you want the orchestrator to manage distributing the workload.
 It can't do that effectively if you have explicit dependencies, because it needs to make sure all the containers running the dependent service are healthy before it starts the consuming containers.
 See Docker Swarm.
-3. After executing the 'docker-compose up' command, containers can be managed using the Compose CLI or the standard Docker CLI.
+3. After executing the `docker-compose up` command, containers can be managed using the Compose CLI or the standard Docker CLI.
 4. The Docker Compose file represents the desired state of the application.
 When a docker-compose command is executed, it compares the Composite file to the existing state of the application in Docker and makes any changes needed to get the desired state; e.g., starting containers, stopping containers, creating volumes, etc.
 5. All Docker Compose commands are processed by comparing the Compose file to the services running on Docker; hence, it is required to have access to the Compose file to run any Docker Compose commands.
-6. If 'docker-compose up' is run repeatedly from the same Compose file, no changes will be made after the first run since the definition of the application has not changed; hence, Docker Compose can be used to manage application upgrades.
+6. If `docker-compose up` is run repeatedly from the same Compose file, no changes will be made after the first run since the definition of the application has not changed; hence, Docker Compose can be used to manage application upgrades.
 7. Docker Compose supports override files.
-When running 'docker-compose' commands, the commands can accept multiple files as arguments; Compose will join all of the files together in the order specified in the command from left to right.
+When running `docker-compose` commands, the commands can accept multiple files as arguments; Compose will join all of the files together in the order specified in the command from left to right.
 Override files are used to add new sections to the application definition, or they can replace existing definitions.
 (The default configuration is designed for development use.)
-8. Be careful when modifying Compose files of running applications.
-If the definition of a running service is removed from the Compose file, Docker Compose will not recognize that the removed service is part of the application, and the containers created from the removed service will not be included in the difference checks.
+8. *Be careful when modifying Compose files of running applications.* If the definition of a running service is removed from the Compose file, Docker Compose will not recognize that the removed service is part of the application, and the containers created from the removed service will not be included in the difference checks.
 This results in orphaned containers.
-9. Warning!!!
-Ports can be specified without quotes, but this is best avoided as it can cause confusion when YAML parses statements such as 56:56 as a base 60 number.
+9. ***Warning!!!*** Ports can be specified without quotes, but this is best avoided as it can cause confusion when YAML parses statements such as 56:56 as a base 60 number.

 ### Start the application
 The **`up`** command creates resources specified in the Compose file that do not exist, and it creates and starts containers for all the services.
 >`\>` docker-compose up -d

 ### Scale a container
->`\>` docker-compose up -d --scale container-name-or-id=2
+>`\>` docker-compose up -d --scale [container-name-or-id]=2

 ### Stop the application
 The **`down`** command stops all running containers and removes the resources.
 Networks are removed, if they were created by Docker Compose, but volumes are not removed thereby retaining all application data.